twashke/E-Commerce-Back-End/README.md

 ## Description

-This is an E-Commerce Back End application that utilizes sequelize and the mysql database.
+This is an E-Commerce Back End application that utilizes sequelize and the mysql database to create an E-Commerce API using Object-relational mapping.
+A full walkthrough for this project can be found [here](insertlink).

 ## Table of Contents